lorraineC26/photolabs/README.md

 #### ❀ Display all photos
 ![Screenshot of landing page.](https://github.com/lorraineC26/photolabs/blob/main/doc/all-photos.png?raw=true)

-#### ❀ Display only fashion-realted photos; notification is on at the top left corner since user marked some photos as favorite
+#### ❀ Display only fashion-related photos; notification is on at the top left corner since user marked some photos as favorite
 ![Topic-related photos.](https://github.com/lorraineC26/photolabs/blob/main/doc/fashion-photos-notif-on.png?raw=true)

 #### ❀ Click on a photo to see the larger version and similar photos